Captain Aardvark: Michaela

 Toward the end of the novel, Aarfy rapes and murders a maid, Michaela, while on leave in Rome.
 This inadvertently forms the emotional center of the novel.
 When an aghast Yossarian tells him that he will be arrested and possibly executed, Aarfy laughs dismissively that no one would do that to "good old Aarfy":

 "But I only raped her once!" he explained.

 Yossarian was aghast.
 "But you killed her, Aarfy!
 You killed her!"

 "Oh, I had to do that after I had raped her," Aarfy replied in his most condescending manner.
 "I couldn't very well let her go around saying bad things about us, could I?"

 "But why did you have to touch her at all, you dumb bastard?"
 Yossarian shouted.
 "Why couldn't you get yourself a girl off the street if you wanted one?
 The city is full of prostitutes."

 "Oh, no, not me," Aarfy bragged.
 "I never paid for it in my life."

 His insouciant view is vindicated when the police arriving on the scene show no interest in Aarfy and instead arrest Yossarian for going AWOL.

 Major themes

 Catch-22

 Yossarian's frustration with Aarfy during missions is analogous to his frustration with "Catch-22," whereby no matter how loud he shouts or hard he fights he can not affect Aarfy, who carries on regardless.
 Similarly one can not fight "Catch-22."

 Aarfy's character exemplifies the perversity of a society and culture governed by Catch-22s that ultimately serve to protect the powerful.
 Other, more considerate members of the squadron suffer ignominious or horrible fates while he—merely oblivious and inconsiderate for most of the novel—faces no negative consequences even when his self-absorption drives him to murder.
 In his reactions to flak, and to rape and murder, Aarfy demonstrates complete insanity.
 Hence he survives and prospers in a completely insane world.

-Attitude towards women

-Unlike the other officers, most notably Yossarian and Hungry Joe, Aarfy does not outwardly show any signs of lust in the novel.
-He generally sees women as objects of distaste (as in the prostitutes the officers pay for) or as a means for social climbing.
-Although he believes that he is showing them due courtesy, he is not actually respecting these women for who they are, but just using them as a means to an end.